polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ```

 If you change name of the above **[.src]** node to simply **[src]**, your code will raise an exception,
-with something such as follows _"No slot exists for [src]"_ since this slot doesn't exist in your Hyperlambda
+with an error such as follows _"No slot exists for [src]"_ since this slot doesn't exist in your Hyperlambda
-vocabulary by default - Unless you for some reasons of course have an installation where this _"keyword"_ have
+vocabulary - Unless you for some reasons of course have an installation where this _"keyword"_ have
 been added to your installation.

 ## Branching and conditional execution

+Branching implies to change the execution path of your code, and examples includes function invocations, and
+other similar mechanisms that changes the position of your computer's _"execution pointer"_.
+Conditional
+branching implies to changing the position of the execution pointer, according to some condition.
+Typically
+this implies constructs such as `if`, `else`, `goto` etc in traditional programming languages.
 Magic Lambda contains the following branching slots.

 ### [if]